Guidebook

 Along with Segment 18, this short segment offers a convenient link between the backcountry of Arizona's Blue Range and the Gila Wilderness in New Mexico.
 US 180 serves as a natural dividing line between these segments.
 The 2-lane highway offers access to the village of Alma, directly along our route, and also larger Glenwood a few miles to the south.

 As in Segment 18, the route here follows lightly-used roads.
-The first half of the segment is on graded dirt, with seasonal Mineral Creek close by.
-Along the way, a 3 mile detour leads to the historical oddity known as Cooney's Tomb. a grave site hollowed out of a large boulder.
+In fact this entire segment is located on graded dirt Mineral Creek Road, providing a straight shot to trailhead access into Gila country at segment's end.
+Fittingly enough, the road runs adjacent to Mineral Creek, flowing seasonally in its lower reaches here (and perennially in Segment 20 just ahead).
+Also located along the way is the historical curiosity known as Cooney's Tomb, a gravesite hollowed out of a large boulder.
 Pioneer prospector James Cooney discovered silver and copper along Mineral Creek and later bragged publicly that he "had not seen a hostile Indian in this camp for three years," only to be scalped by Apaches two months later.
 His friends built the grave, using ore from Cooney's own mine to seal the entrance.
+(The so-called Alma Massacre, led by Chiricahua Apache Chief Victorio, ultimately claimed the lives of several dozen residents of the adjacent community, lending Cooney's Tomb a somber significance to this day - a small cemetery is located adjacent to the site.)

 ROUTE DETAILS

 From the junction of US 180 and Mineral Creek Road in Alma, (waypoint 18110, elev.
 4900') proceed east on Mineral Creek Rd (C 007 / FR 701).
 (At the junction, this road is also signed for Cooney Tomb and Mineral Creek Tr 201.)
-The quiet, 2WD dirt road passes a few homes among farmland.
+The quiet, 2WD dirt road passes a few homes among farmland (private lands at roadside mean no public camping for most of this segment).
 Keep right at a turn-off to Alma Cemetery in 0.5 of a mile (waypoint 19010).
 Now the road comes close to Mineral Creek, passing Oaks RV Park on the left at about 1.2, with camping, water and hook-ups for RV's only.

 Segment 18